Brief History of the 62nd Military Police Company (Highway Patrol)

 of the roofline above the windshield and usually near the bottom edge of the

-distinctive inverted triangular yellow Highway Patrol emblem was incorporated into the
+distinctive inverted triangular yellow Highway Patrol emblem was also incorporated into the

 unique unit crests worn by members assigned to the 62nd.
 Highway Patrol unit.